Duncan Hamilton (racing driver)

 James Duncan Hamilton (30 April 1920 – 13 May 1994) was a British racing driver.
 He was known for his colourful and extroverted personality.
 After fighting in the Second World War, he took up motorsport.
 Although adept in single-seaters, he was more successful in sportscars, winning the 1953 24 Hours of Le Mans, two Coupe de Paris events, and the 12 heures internationals Reims race in 1956.
-He retired in 1958 and ran a garage in Byfleet, Surrey for many years.
+He retired in 1958 and ran a garage in Bagshot, Surrey for many years.
 He died of lung cancer in 1994.

 Early years

 Born in County Cork, Hamilton was brought up in relative obscurity.
 During the Second World War, he flew Lysanders in the Fleet Air Arm.
 After the war ended, he opened a car garage.
 During the years between the war ending and the start of the 1950s, Hamilton started racing in local events.
 He began racing in such cars as the MG R-type and the Bugatti Type 35B.
 After racing a Maserati 6CM in 1948, Hamilton began driving a Talbot-Lago Grand Prix car.